(reading time: 8 mins)

 Funding could come from a combination of environmental groups, pension funds, trades unions and individuals who want better public transport.
 Bonds, ISAs specifically for this fund could be provided by ethical banks like Triodoes and The Co-Operative Bank.
 For frustrated commuters these personal investments could be an attractive option – get returns on a par with a high street bank and help improve public transport, and lower fares, throughout the country.
 Find 100,000 such people to put £1000 into such ISAs and you’ve got £100m.
-And note, this does not mean finding £100m of new money.
-It is about getting people with existing savings to move say £1000 into a specific Better Transport ISA.
+And note, this does not mean £100m of new money.
+It is about attracting people with existing savings to move say £1000 into a Better Transport ISA.

 The cost+ transport providers